ivandotv/estacion/README.md

 ## Channel

 `Channel` can create and remove `topics`.
 You can add listeners directly to the `channel` or you can add listeners to the particular `topic`.
-When you add listener to the channel directly, you will be notified for all events that are dispatched via `topics` for that channel, and also when the `channel` itself emits ( `event.topic` will be set to `'*'` ).
+When you add a listener to the channel directly, you will be notified for all events that are dispatched via `topics` for that channel, and also when the `channel` itself emits ( `event.topic` will be set to `'*'` ).

 ```js
 // create event bus